 Try to maintain a relatively even balance of courses in different core subject areas as a baseline, while also taking care to emphasize your strengths.

 Not too interested in languages but love social studies classes?
 Even if you haven't finished the entire language course track, you can make the choice to take two social studies classes and lose the language.
-This shouldn’t hurt your chances as long as you’ve taken a language for three years already and are enrolled in the most challenging social studies classes.
+This shouldn’t hurt your chances as long as you’ve taken a language for three years already and are enrolled in the most challenging social studies classes available to you.

 Make your passions apparent so your transcript gives colleges a sense of the unique qualities you’ll bring to the school.

-If you don't like studying languages, this might as well say "Welcome ... to your nightmares (a sus pesadillas)!"
+If you don't like studying languages, this might as well read, "Welcome ... to your nightmares (a sus pesadillas)!"

 What’s More Important: Good Grades or Course Difficulty?